List of adaptations of Slender Man: Marble Hornets

-Marble Hornets is an alternate reality game YouTube series created in 2009, based on the Slender Man creepypasta.
-Made by Troy Wagner and Joseph DeLage, the series follows Jay Merrick (Wagner) as he attempts to find out what happened to his friend Alex Kralie (DeLage) during the production of Alex's student film, Marble Hornets.
-The web series was met with mostly positive reviews from critics, like Roger Ebert, and fans.
-The show would also inspire multiple web series in the style of Marble Hornets, like EverymanHYBRID and TribeTwelve.
-In 2015, a film adaptations entitled Always Watching: A Marble Hornets Story was released.
+Marble Hornets is an American found footage web series created by Troy Wagner, Joseph DeLage, and Tim Sutton.
+It is a pseudo-documentary based on the Slender Man online mythos.
+The first video posted to YouTube was on June 20, 2009, 10 days after Eric Knudsen made the original images of Slender Man on the Something Awful forums. the series follows Jay Merrick (Wagner) as he attempts to find out what happened to his friend Alex Kralie (DeLage) during the production of Alex's student film, Marble Hornets.
+Marble Hornets was met with mostly positive reviews from critics, such as Roger Ebert, and audiences.
+The show would also inspire multiple web series in the style of Marble Hornets, such as EverymanHYBRID and TribeTwelve.
+In 2015, a film adaptation entitled Always Watching: A Marble Hornets Story was released.